-A great tip is to remember to act in a hotel like you would at home - avoid getting clean towels when not necessary, don't have long showers and something frequently forgotten is to turn off TV, lights and aircon when you leave the room.
+A great tip is to remember to act in a hotel like you would at home – avoid getting clean towels when not necessary, don't have long showers and remember to turn off TV, lights and aircon when you leave the room.

 Plastic bottles account for a lot of waste.
-Intrepid Travel has worked with hotels in Asia to install water filters that travellers can use to fill re-useable bottles with safe water.
+Intrepid Travel has worked with hotels in Asia to install water filters that travelers can use to fill re-usable bottles with safe water.

 When hiking, always stay on marked trails and maintain a safe distance from any animals you encounter.
 Going off the beaten path could mean you trample on protected or endangered plants.

 Smaller groups tend to have less of an environmental impact, so travel with a small group tour operator that's environmentally responsible.
 Before you book, ask what size the group will be.
 While you've got their attention, why not also ask how the operator gives back to the community you'll be visiting.